x4dr/Fen/endworld/descriptions/specialskills.md

 Covers maneuvering mechs in various environments and sizes.
-Usually used with the [Discipline](endworld/descriptions/attributes#special) Attribute and another skill depending on Task This group of 17 skills starts with 12 skillgaps by default-
+Usually used with the [Discipline](endworld/descriptions/attributes#special) Attribute and another skill depending on Task Both of these groups start with everything but 3 things skillgapped
-#### Terrain
+### Terrain

 * **Plain**
 * **Desert**